triton-inference-server/server/docs/jetson.md

 Triton inference server is officially supported on JetPack starting from JetPack 4.6.
 Triton Inference Server on Jetson supports trained AI models from multiple frameworks includings NVIDIA TensorRT, TensorFlow and ONNX Runtime.

-On JetPack, although HTTP/REST and GRPC inference protocols are supported, for edge use cases, direct [C API integration](https://github.com/triton-inference-server/server/blob/main/docs/inference_protocols.md#c-api) is recommended, and, hence, Triton Inference Server support is released as a shared library for Jetson.
+On JetPack, although HTTP/REST and GRPC inference protocols are supported, for edge use cases, direct [C API integration](https://github.com/triton-inference-server/server/blob/main/docs/inference_protocols.md#c-api) is recommended.

 ![Triton on Jetson Diagram](images/triton_on_jetson.png)

 Triton Inference Server support on JetPack includes:

-* Running models on GPU and DLA
+* Running models on GPU and NVDLA
 * Support for multiple frameworks: TensorRT, TensorFlow and ONNX Runtime.
 PyTorch backend can also be easily added.
 * Concurrent model execution
 * Dynamic batching